rusikabarah/delta-demo1/README.md

 # delta-demo1
-this is a demo for Get &amp; Github class
+this is a demo for Get &amp; Github class.